 In this document and video we’ll demonstrate CrowdStrike’s ability to protect your endpoints from new threats, even when off-line.

-Now, I’m going to enable my network adapter and wait a few seconds so events can be reported from the test environment back to Falcon Host.
-Back in Falcon Host, we can see a new alert.
-Deeper inspection shows us both the attempts- one from the explorer.exe process and the other from command.exe process.
+To see these events in the UI I’ll need to enable my network adapter, and wait a few seconds so events can be reported from the test environment to Falcon.
+Back in Falcon, we can see a new alert.
+Deeper inspection shows us both the attempts.
+One from the explorer.exe process, and the other from command.exe process.

 We can also see that the altered file doesn’t match any other submissions in the VirusTotal on the right-hand side here where previously we saw 36 detections.
 With ML on sensor, customers can receive the same benefit from world-class protection even when offline.